From BR Bullpen

 Ferguson drew walks well, with a .240 lifetime batting average but a much higher .358 on-base percentage.
 He added decent power to that ability to get on base.
 He had 14 seasons in the majors with an Adjusted OPS of 116.
 Possessing a rifle arm behind the plate, Ferguson would also play right field on occasion (207 games in the majors), especially after Steve Yeager began to assert himself as the Dodgers' catcher.

-After his playing career, Ferguson was a Texas Rangers coach in 1986 and 1987 and a member of the Los Angeles Dodgers staff in 1988 and 1989 and again in 1992 and 1993.
+After his playing career, Ferguson was a Texas Rangers coach in 1986 and 1987 and a member of the Los Angeles Dodgers staff from 1988 to 1993.
 He managed the 1996 High Desert Mavericks, 1997-1999 Bowie Baysox and 2000-2002 Delmarva Shorebirds.
 He then managed in the independent Northeast League for two seasons before becoming the San Diego Padres minor league catching instructor in 2005 and a coach for the Eugene Emeralds in 2006.
 He was back managing in the indy leagues in 2007, with the Camden Riversharks.

 Notable Achievements